United Flexible Date Award Search: Old Calendar View

 Step 1: Start an Award Search from the Homepage

 First things first, you'll need to start your search as you normally would from United.com.
-It won't matter what routes you search for since you'll need to adjust your search later on anyway.
+It won't matter which route you search for since you'll need to adjust your search later on anyway.

 United search homepage

-If you're just searching for availability on United's site to book with another Star Alliance airline program, you'll want to make sure you are NOT logged in to your United MileagePlus account.
-Certain elite members and cardholders may see space on United that can't be booked with other programs.
+If you're just searching for availability on United's site to book with another Star Alliance airline program, you'll want to make sure you are not logged in to your United MileagePlus account.
+Certain elite members and cardholders may see award availability on United that can't be booked with other airline mileage programs.
 Just close the pop-up when prompted to log in.

 united sign in prompt